kshirish/kshirish.github.io/_posts/2015-08-06-socketio-basics.md

 ---
 layout: post
-title:  "SocketIo basics!"
+title:  "Socketio basics!"
 date:   2015-08-06 20:06:35
 categories: js
 ---

 ## On Client Side
-{% highlight js %}
+{% highlight javascript %}
     // create a socket
     // if url is not provided, then it connects to the default existing server
     var socket = io(url);